4 Things to AVOID When You Have Sore Muscles

 Muscle pain in glen iris

-So you’ve just smashed your body in the gym… in a good way that is.. and now you are walking around like you’ve just ridden Phar Lap, Winx and Mikaybe Diva back to back… YEP you are struggling to walk normally.
-SO is this normal?
-You always believed going to the gym was a GOOD thing?
-So what causes this soreness and what can be done?
+So you’ve just smashed your body in the gym, maybe your training for Hyrox and now you’ve developed muscles soreness?
+You may be struggling to walk normally, and questioning if exercise is a good thing?
+You maybe asking yourself is this normal?
+We have always be told “going to the gym was a GOOD thing”?
+So what causes this muscles soreness and what can be done?

-Firstly this is a completely NORMAL and a COMMON side effect of training – For the purpose of this article I am going to assume you have not injured yourself.
-Any pain lasting longer than 3-4 days should be fully investigated by a professional – Be they Osteopath, Physiotherapist or Sports Medicine Practitioner.
+Firstly this is a completely NORMAL and a COMMON side effect of training to have sore muscles.
+For the purpose of this article I am going to assume you have not injured yourself.
+Any pain or muscle soreness lasting longer than 3-4 days should be fully investigated by a professional.
+The Glen Iris Osteopath are here to help our local community if this is the case.

-Here are 4 things to avoid when you are experiencing those tight and sore muscles.:
+Here are 4 things to avoid when you have sore muscles and tightness.

 Yes it may be more comfortable to sit on the couch and watch Netflix as you hope the pain eases.
 But your body needs to MOVE.
 Gary Grey of the Grey Institute in the USA often says “Motion is lotion”.
 Light movement will seem tough at the start, but as you get moving the soreness should start to ease and feel better.
 Good blood flow to your sore muscles, lubrication of the joints, endorphins in your brain all the good things the gym promised is now delivering!
 Gentle light activity.
 A low intensity ride, walk or swim are all great idea’s